Bennington, New York: History

 In 1827, Gaius B. Rich came from Attica and established the first store in Clapp's Mills.
 A young man, Hiram Cowles, clerked in this store in 1831.
 It was at this store that mail came once a week for the local settlers to pick up.
 It is believed that Hiram Cowles had a great deal to do in establishing the Post Office at Clapp's Mills, for on March 11, 1831, he was appointed Postmaster.
 In his honor, the settlement received the name of [Cowlesville].

 The hamlet of Folsomdale is three miles southwest of Bennington Center.
 John Fitch came to Folsomdale, built a house, set out an orchard and built a saw and grist mill, about 1823.
 Little is known about Fitch but his property was purchased in 1825 by David Scott.
 He began a mercantile and milling business in this area.

 When David Scott owned the land Folsomdale is located on, the name of Scottsville was given to it.
 About 1831, Benjamin Folsom came to Scottsville to manage a store for Mr. Scott.
 In 1834–1835, Mr. Scott built a tavern.
 It was later owned and operated by Mr. Folsom and it was after that, the hamlet was named Folsomdale.

-The first Bennington town meeting was held in home of David Farnham.
-The first supervisor for the town was George Loomis.

 On January 23, 1875, a meeting was held in Cowlesville with the purpose of dividing the Township into two towns.
 A resolution was drawn up and presented to the Board of Supervisors.
 The board, with a vote of ten to five, approved the resolution to create a new town on February 25, 1875.
 The new township was to be "Elmont".
 When the request was sent to the Legislature of New York State, there was some error in proceedings and the proposal died in Albany.

 Until the 1930s, town meetings were probably held in the schoolhouse at Bennington Center.
 In 1936, during Franklin D. Roosevelt's presidency, the Works Progress Administration, known as W.P.A., provided jobs in building projects for a long-range value.
 The Town of Bennington had their town hall built.
 The federal government furnished the cost of labor for the building.
 The building is still used for the Town meetings.
 Several other organizations also use it.